antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 }
 ```

-The old "pipeline" API is a fully linear code path, so you can't decompose it in multiple pieces.
+The old `LearningPipeline` API is a fully linear code path, so you can't decompose it in multiple pieces.
-For instance, the [BikeSharing ML.NET sample](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/examples/Regression_BikeSharingDemand/BikeSharingDemand/Program.cs) available at the machine-lenaring-samples repo is currently using the old "pipeline" API.
+For instance, the [BikeSharing ML.NET sample](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/examples/Regression_BikeSharingDemand/BikeSharingDemand/Program.cs) available at the machine-lenaring-samples repo is currently using the old `LearningPipeline` API.
 It performs several data transforms to the original dataset and after that it trains and creates seven different ML.NET models based on seven different regression trainers/algorithms (such as FastTreeRegressor, FastTreeTweedieRegressor, StochasticDualCoordinateAscentRegressor, etc.) in order to compare the accuracy of each learner with the evaluators API, so you would decide which one works better for your problem.

 Since the data transformations to do are the same for all those models, you might want to re-use just the code execution related to transforms.
-However, because the pipeline only provides a single linear execution, when using the "pipeline" API you need to run the same data transformation steps for every model you create/train, as show in the following code coming from the *BikeSharing ML.NET sample*.
+However, because the pipeline only provides a single linear execution, when using the `LearningPipeline` API you need to run the same data transformation steps for every model you create/train, as show in the following code coming from the *BikeSharing ML.NET sample*.

 ```cs
 var fastTreeModel = new ModelBuilder(trainingDataLocation, new FastTreeRegressor()).BuildAndTrain();